Governor won't appeal judge's ruling that tribal gaming compacts automatically renewed

 The action came after those who crafted the original compacts about 15 years ago said they believed the compacts automatically renewed.

+On Oct.
+17, 2019, the Oklahoma Horse Racing Commission, an executive agency, quietly approved the final horse track gaming and racing license applications.
+The action provided to be critical in the tribes’ case.
+Supporters said it triggered automatic renewal of the gaming compacts.

-The suit has cost the state more than $1.5 million in legal fees, according to figures provided earlier this year.
+The fight over tribal gaming compacts has cost the state more than $1.5 million in legal fees, according to figures provided earlier this year.

 The Office of Management and Enterprise Services, despite numerous requests, had not provided updated figures as of late Friday.